-Lithium restores cognitive function in Down syndrome miceDecember 3rd, 2012 in Neuroscience /
+Lithium restores cognitive function in Down syndrome miceDecember 3, 2012 in Medicine & Health / Neuroscience

 Down syndrome is a neurodevelopmental disorder that is the leading cause of genetically defined intellectual disability.
 In the brain, Down syndrome results in alterations in the connections between neurons and a reduction in the development of new neurons (neurogenesis) that usually occurs during learning.